malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 $$ F_d(t) = \frac{1}{N} \left \langle \sum_i w_i(d, t) \right \rangle $$ {#eq:structural_relaxation}

-where $w_i(d, t) = 1$ if the particle is within distance $d$ of it's initial position at time $t$, and zero otherwise.
+where $w_i(d, t) = 1$ if the particle is within distance $d$ of its initial position at time $t$, and zero otherwise.
 The angle brackets signify an average over initial times.
 The value of $d$ was chosen to be